joatmon08/backstage-plugin-terraform/plugins/scaffolder-vault-backend/README.md

-# scaffolder-terraform
+# scaffolder-vault

-Welcome to the scaffolder-terraform backend plugin!
+Welcome to the scaffolder-vault backend plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/scaffolder-terraform](http://localhost:3000/scaffolder-terraform).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/scaffolder-vault](http://localhost:3000/scaffolder-vault).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.